ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 contrivance.
 Breakfast was scarcely over when a servant from Netherfield brought the following note for Elizabeth:

-"MY DEAREST LIZZY,--
+"MY DEAREST LIZZY, --

 "I find myself very unwell this morning, which, I suppose, is to be imputed to my getting wet through yesterday.
 My kind friends will not hear of my returning till I am better.
 They insist also on my seeing Mr.
-Jones--therefore do not be alarmed if you should hear of his having been to me--and, excepting a sore throat and headache, there is not much the matter with me.--Yours, etc."
+Jones -- therefore do not be alarmed if you should hear of his having been to me -- and, excepting a sore throat and headache, there is not much the matter with me. -- Yours, etc."

-"Well, my dear," said Mr. Bennet, when Elizabeth had read the note aloud, "if your daughter should have a dangerous fit of illness--if she should die, it would be a comfort to know that it was all in pursuit of Mr. Bingley, and under your orders."
+"Well, my dear," said Mr. Bennet, when Elizabeth had read the note aloud, "if your daughter should have a dangerous fit of illness -- if she should die, it would be a comfort to know that it was all in pursuit of Mr. Bingley, and under your orders."